abuturabofficial/ibm-devops-software-engineering/01-introduction_to_devops/01-overview_of_devops.md

 Disruptive Business model:

--   When disruption happen businesses need to adopt according no matter what, and this adaptation should be agile and lean.
+-   When disruption happen, businesses need to adopt according no matter what, and this adaptation should be agile and lean.

 Digitization + Business Model:

--   Technology is the enabler of innovation not the driver of innovation.
+-   Technology is the enabler of innovation, not the driver of innovation.
 -   The Businesses, who adapt to new tech, survive.
--   The refusal to change according to the digital ages makes to susceptible to bankruptcy.
+-   The refusal to change according to the digital ages makes it susceptible to bankruptcy.

 ## DevOps Adoption